clojure-emacs/clojure-ts-mode/README.md

-Additionally, you'll need to have Git and some C compiler (`cc`) installed and available in your `$PATH` (or Emacs's `exec-path`), for `clojure-ts-mode` to be able to install the required TreeSitter grammars automatically.
+Additionally, you'll need to have Git and some C compiler (`cc`) installed and available in your `$PATH` (or Emacs's `exec-path`), for `clojure-ts-mode` to be able to install the required Tree-sitter grammars automatically.

 > [!TIP]
 >
-> As the TreeSitter support in Emacs is still fairly new and under active development itself, for optimal
+> As the Tree-sitter support in Emacs is still fairly new and under active development itself, for optimal
 > results you should use the latest stable Emacs release or even the development version of Emacs.
 > See the "Caveats" section for more on the subject.